PyDataWorkshop/geopandas/ReadingWritingFiles.md

 2. Writing Spatial Data

 #### Reading Spatial Data
-geopandas can read almost any vector-based spatial data format including ESRI shapefile, GeoJSON files and more using the command:
+* geopandas can read almost any vector-based spatial data format including ESRI shapefile, GeoJSON files and more using the command:
-``geopandas.read_file()``
+``geopandas.read_file()`` which returns a ***GeoDataFrame*** object.

-which returns a ***GeoDataFrame*** object.
-(This is possible because geopandas makes use of the great fiona library, which in turn makes use of a massive open-source program called GDAL/OGR designed to facilitate spatial data transformations).
+* This is possible because geopandas makes use of the great fiona library, which in turn makes use of a massive open-source program called GDAL/OGR designed to facilitate spatial data transformations.

-Any arguments passed to ``read_file()`` after the file name will be passed directly to ``fiona.open``, which does the actual data importation.
+* Any arguments passed to ``read_file()`` after the file name will be passed directly to ``fiona.open``, which does the actual data importation.

-In general, ``read_file()`` is pretty smart and should do what you want without extra arguments, but for more help, type:
+* In general, ``read_file()`` is pretty smart and should do what you want without extra arguments, but for more help, type:
 <pre><code>
 import fiona; help(fiona.open)
 </code></pre>